articles

 Appeal:

-The contested decision is being contested in its entire content and scope.
+The contested decision is being challenged in its entirety.

 I. Inadequate procedure:

-The children’s mother sees a procedural misdemeanor particularly due to the circumstance that evidence was not evaluated in the present lawsuit.
+The children’s mother identifies procedural misconduct, particularly in the failure to evaluate evidence in the present case.

 Furthermore, there was a misrepresentation of facts.